Luc1eSky/finsim_data_exploration/README.md

 Note:
-This readme assumes the R notebook and the data file (read_me_game_data.Rmd and data source: UG_cleaned_game_data.csv) are stored in the same repository.
+This readme assumes the R notebook and the data files (read_me_game_data.Rmd and data source: UG_cleaned_game_data.csv) are stored in the same folder.
 You might need to adjust the file paths if the data is located elsewhere.